 Duplication vs. single origin: the evolution towards composable CDPs

-Furthermore, many data teams have already centralised their customer data (in a data warehouse, a data lakehouse, or another storage solution).
+Furthermore, many data teams have already centralised their customer data in a data warehouse, a data lakehouse, or another storage solution.
 It creates a potential issue of data duplication when implementing a traditional CDP.

 This duplication not only complicates data management but can also lead to inconsistencies, with the data warehouse and the CDP potentially serving as conflicting sources of truth.

 With over 75,000 companies now using data warehouses, the approach to data collection, centralisation and customer journey mapping has significantly evolved.
 Cloud data warehouses have become the richest sources of customer data, meticulously capturing both online and offline customer interactions.
-This evolution sets the stage for a new paradigm in customer data platforms and Modern Data Stack: the composable CDP.

-👉🏼 There is a growing preference among businesses to use a Composable CDP, given its flexibility and agility in adapting to various data sources and structures.
 This shift reflects a fundamental change in the CDP market, where companies no longer see the need to purchase standalone systems when they already have a robust data infrastructure and modern stack.

 Traditional CDPs duplicate data, negating the concept of "Single Source of Truth"